Abdoulaye-Koroko/RAG-GoogleGenAI-Langchain-FAISS-Streamlit/README.md

 2. **Upload a PDF file and compute the vector database**:
     - Open your browser and navigate to the local server address (usually `http://localhost:8501`).
-    - Use the interface to upload a PDF file.
+    - Use the interface to upload one or several files.
     - Click on Process button to compute the vector database

-3. **Interact with the PDF**:
+3. **Interact with the files**:
-    - Start chatting with the content of the uploaded PDF by asking anything you would like to know about the uploaded documents:
+    - Start chatting with the content of the uploaded files by asking anything you would like to know about the uploaded documents:

     ![Application interface home](examples/app.PNG)